 Skills:

 Skills describe a creature’s ability to do things that may be expected from an adventurer.
 Each skill will have 1 main attribute attached to it though it may be logical to substitute one attribute for another in special cases.
 Skills can be used in situations called “skill checks” and “skill contests”.
 When making a skill check roll 1d6 then add the number of ranks you have in the skill and add the appropriate attribute.
 Skill contests include 2 or more creatures.
-Both creatures preform a skill check and the one with the highest result succeeds.
+Both creatures perform a skill check and the one with the highest result succeeds.
 In the event of a draw, the initiator of the contest loses.
 Skill checks are made vs a “difficulty class” decided by the GM.
 Some sample difficulty classes will be listed under each skill, but ultimately the difficulty of a skill check is decided by the GM.
 Skill checks that involve knowing something such as the price of an object or a historical fact may not be attempted multiple times.

 When a skill check is deemed necessary by the GM the GM must first decide what skill is needed from the player, then assign a difficulty class.
 Below are what you can expect from a range of difficulty classes.

-0-4, Reasonably Expect someone with no experience do be capable of succeeding.
+0-4, Reasonably Expect someone with no experience to be capable of succeeding.

 5-6, difficult but not impossible without training.